Accounting Concentration

 Minor (3 courses):

-The minor may include additional methodology courses or substantive courses from fields such as economics, psychology or information systems – based on your specific interests.
-These courses may be from the Business School or from other Arts/Sciences departments as long as the content is relevant to preparing you for research (to be decided by discussion with your academic advisor).
-Here are some recommendations.
-Please note that these courses may not be offered every year; it is your responsibility to contact the departments/faculty and verify.
-To decide, please consult (i) PHD Program Course Schedules published by RBS; (ii) Course Schedules from Statistics, Economics, Psychology, and other relevant Arts/Sciences departments.
+The minor may include additional methodology courses or substantive courses from fields such as AIS, finance, economics, marketing, psychology, management, business ethics, information systems, statistics – based on your interests.
+These courses may be from another RBS department or from other Arts/Sciences departments as long as the content is relevant to your research (to be decided by discussion with your academic advisor).

-First early research requirement (equivalent to one course): Write a paper (usually a literature review) with a faculty member, to be presented to the department during the fall semester.
+• First early research requirement: Write a paper to be presented to the department during the fall semester of second year.

-Second early research requirement (equivalent to one course): Write a paper (ideally a dissertation proposal) with a faculty member, to be presented to the department during the fall semester.
+• Second early research requirement: Write a second paper (ideally dissertation proposal) to be presented to the department during the fall semester of third year.

 Other rules and requirements: For details of rules and requirements that apply to all doctoral students in RBS, see Policies and Procedures.